Twilight Zone: The Movie

-Twilight Zone: The Movie is a 1983 American sci-fi fantasy horror anthology film produced by Steven Spielberg and John Landis.
-Based on Rod Serling's 1959–1964 television series of the same name, the film features four stories directed by Landis, Spielberg, Joe Dante, and George Miller.
+Twilight Zone: The Movie is a 1983 American science fiction fantasy horror anthology film produced by Steven Spielberg and John Landis.
+Based on Rod Serling's 1959–1964 television series of the same name, the film features four stories directed by Landis, Spielberg, Joe Dante and George Miller.
 Landis' segment is an original story created for the film, while the segments by Spielberg, Dante, and Miller are remakes of episodes from the original series.
 The film's cast includes Dan Aykroyd, Albert Brooks, Scatman Crothers, John Lithgow, Vic Morrow, and Kathleen Quinlan.
 Original series cast members Burgess Meredith, Patricia Barry, Peter Brocco, Murray Matheson, Kevin McCarthy, Bill Mumy, and William Schallert also appear in the film, with Meredith assuming Serling's role as narrator.

-The film's production achieved notoriety when Morrow and two illegally hired child actors were killed in a helicopter crash during the filming of Landis's segment.
+The film's production achieved notoriety when Morrow and two illegally hired child actors, Myca Dinh Le and Renee Shin-Yi Chen, were killed in a helicopter crash during the filming of Landis's segment.
 The deaths led to several years of legal action; although no individuals were found to be criminally liable, new procedures and safety standards were imposed in the filmmaking industry.
-Upon release, the film received mixed reviews, with praise directed at Dante and Miller's segments, but criticism towards the segments by Landis and Spielberg.
+Upon release by Warner Bros. on June 24, 1983, the film received mixed reviews, with praise directed at Dante and Miller's segments, but criticism towards the segments by Landis and Spielberg.
 Despite the controversy and mixed reception, it was a commercial success, grossing $42 million on a $10 million budget.